xdanradu/xdanradu.github.io/_posts/2018-12-19-object-oriented-programming-concepts.markdown

 Above we specify the object type (Car) the object name(vw) and we create it with the new operator, specifying its initial state through the constructor.
 This means that vw object's name will be "Volkswagen Golf" and it's speed 70.

 # Abstract Class

+An abstract mehtod is a method declared without an implementation with the abstract keyword in front.

+An abstract class includes abstract methods.

+A class that contains one or more abstract methods must be declared as abstract.

+Abstract classes can be extended.

+If a class extends an abstract class it usually implements the parent's abstract methods.

 # Interface